tern-tools/tern/README.md

 ### Bugs:
 1. Script assumes user is not in the docker group
-2. When a command fails within a container that package should be moved over to 'unrecognized'
+2. For reporting purposes - parse ENV

-3. For reporting purposes - parse ENV
+### Feature requests:
-4. Report should have 3 sections: confirmed, unconfirmed, unrecognized
+1. Logging
-5. docker-command should raise exceptions that can be caught in demo for exiting
+2. Errors don't bubble up to the report.
+This can be a --verbose option

 ### Upstream potential:
 1. Docker API assumes user is in docker group and hence can run docker commands without sudo